 In 1953, the Awami Muslim League was renamed as a more "secular" Awami League.

-In 1954, the first constituent assembly was dissolved and the United Front coalition swept aside the Muslim League in a landslide victory in the 1954 East Bengali legislative election.
+In 1954, the first constituent assembly was dissolved and the United Front coalition won a landslide victory in the East Bengali legislative election.

 In 1956, Mukh O Mukhosh (Face and Mask), the first Bengali-language film in East Pakistan, was released.

-In 1958, the Pakistan Armed Forces imposed martial law, following a coup d'état, with Ayub Khan establishing a dictatorship for over a decade.
+In 1958, the Pakistan Armed Forces imposed martial law following a coup d'état, leading to Ayub Khan's dictatorship.

-In 1959, Akash ar Mati (Sky and Earth) was released as the second Bengali-language film in East Pakistan.
+In 1959, Akash ar Mati (Sky and Earth), was released as the second Bengali-language film.

-In 1962, a new constitution was introduced, replacing the parliamentary system with a presidential and gubernatorial system.
-In 1962, Dhaka became the seat of the National Assembly of Pakistan.
+In 1962, a new constitution was introduced, replacing the parliamentary system with a presidential system called "Basic Democracy", and Dhaka became the seat of the National Assembly of Pakistan.

-In 1964, Zahir Raihan's Shangam, the first color film in Pakistan, was released.
+In 1964, Zahir Raihan made Shangam, the first color film in Pakistan.

 In 1966, Awami League leader Sheikh Mujibur Rahman announced a six-point movement for a federal parliamentary democracy.